4 Introvert Blogs to Look Out For in 2019

 Answer me this, how many times have you read an article online about increasing your confidence, gaining more clients/customers or simply stepping out of your comfort zone, only to find that the advice came from an extrovert?

 One of the most important things we can do with our time is to make sure we’re filling it with things that have meaning.
 The same goes for the information we consume.
-So let’s find some introvert bloggers and websites that we can relate to.
+So let’s find some introvert blogs and websites that we can relate to.

 We all know that introverts are complicated and varied.
 We’re not only stereotyped as shy and reserved, but we’re also misunderstood.
 It’s time we changed that perspective.
-So here are four introvert bloggers who are challenging introvert stereotypes in 2019.
+So here are four introvert blogs who are challenging introvert stereotypes in 2019.